raspberrypi/documentation/hardware/display/troubleshooting.md

 ### My display fades out to weird patterns when I shutdown/reboot my Pi

-Don't Panic!
+Don't panic!
 This is perfectly normal.

 ### My display is black

-* Make sure you've updated Raspbian, see above for steps.
+* Make sure you've updated Raspbian (see above for steps)
 * Check the ribbon cable between your Pi and the LCD is properly seated
-* Make sure you have a SD card properly inserted into your Pi.
+* Make sure you have a SD card properly inserted into your Pi

 ### My display is white

 * Check the larger ribbon cable between the display and driver board is properly seated

-### Raspbian says my screen is 752x448, surely that's wrong?
+### Raspbian says my screen is 752x448.
+Surely that's wrong?

 Yes, the screen should be 800x480.
 This is a result of overscan being enabled.